zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_SauropodFemur.png" title="3D Burro - Sauropod Femur 24" width="300">
 </a>

-Ben took a picture form a few hundred yard away of this lonesome looking old snarly juniper tree.
-Later in the day, when we were passing sloce by, Ben starting finding grapfruit size pieces of bone, and when we followed it to its source - we discovered this partial sauropod femur.
+Ben took a picture earlier in the day, from a few hundred yard away of this lonesome looking old gnarly juniper tree.
+Later in the day, when we were passing close by, Ben starting finding grapfruit size pieces of bone, and when we followed it to its source - we discovered this partial sauropod femur.
 You can see the lonely tree in this video - its roots helping to hold the femur in place!

 Here's a video showing the discovery!